 Personal leave may accumulate up to a maximum of five days.
-After five days are accumulated, and any additional days will revert to sick leave.
+After five days are accumulated, any additional days will revert to sick leave.
+All existing accumulated personal leave days shall carry over from the three consolidating districts (BPSD, SJSD, WGSD) into the newly formed Ozark Mountain district.